notwa/lips/NOTES.md

 implements some error-checking for statements.

+### TokenIter

+used by Collector to iterate over statements, validating them.

 ### Reader

-inherited by stuff

-### Muncher

-inherited by stuff
+used by Expander and Dumper to validate tokens in statements.

+currently, this is the only class requiring inheritance.

 ### room for improvement

-Reader and Muncher classes shouldn't even be necessary;
-they could at least be reduced into one.
+Reader should probably be split into another class, instead of inherited.

 ## etc.